auctus-team/pycapacity/docs/source/examples/hspace_from_vert.rst

     from pycapacity.objects import Polytope # import polytope object import numpy as np

+    # this seed is used to generate the same image
+    # as in the examples in the docs
+    np.random.seed(12345)

     N = 100 # hundred vertices
     m = 3   # space dimension